alexgdmx/OCP-manual-sts/README.md

-# Running pods in Openshift with AWS IAM Roles for service accounts a.k.a.
-IRSA
+# Running pods in OpenShift with AWS IAM Roles for service accounts aka IRSA

 ## By: Alejandro Guadarrama Dominguez

-You can associate an IAM role with an Openshift service account.
-This Openshift service account can then be used to run a pod providing AWS permissions to the containers.
-With this feature pods on Openshift can call AWS APIs.
+You can associate an IAM role with an OpenShift service account.
+This OpenShift service account can then be used to run a pod providing AWS permissions to the containers.
+With this feature pods on OpenShift can call AWS APIs.

 Pod applications must sign their AWS API requests with AWS Security Token Service (AWS STS) as a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM).
 This feature provides a strategy for managing credentials for your applications.
 The applications in the pod’s containers can then use an AWS SDK or the AWS CLI to make API requests to authorized AWS services.